jenlee-tech/Arcade-Project/README.md

 This game is base on the classic [Frogger](https://en.wikipedia.org/wiki/Frogger) game in which a player (which I call Survivor in my Arcade game) tries to reach the river without colliding into nasty bugs.

 ## How to play:
 The game starts once the webpage opens.
-In order to move your Survivor, you will need a keyboard with directional keys to move around the board to avoid the bugs.
+You will see bugs move across the screen at different rates in different rows.
+In order to move your Survivor, you will need a keyboard with arrow keys to move around the board to avoid the bugs.
 The goal of the game is to reach the river without bumping into the bugs.

 ## Prerequisites/Dependencies: